 She put the tricorder down and set the wine next to it.
 "A lot."
 She decided not to postulate a unit of measurement for aphrodisiac effectiveness.

 "They don't drink," her attendant said to Kirk's.

 "Well, they don't appear to have the technology to inject us with the stuff."
 She leaned back, pushing the attendant away.

 "That's good."
-He relaxed deeper into his tub, opened his eyes slowly.
-Seemed relieved to see that she had also submerged, naughty bits safely hidden.
+He relaxed deeper into his tub and opened his eyes slowly.
+He seemed relieved to see that she'd also submerged, naughty bits safely hidden.

 "But they could force the wine down our throats.
 There's a tube over there on one of the tables, possibly made from animal organs."

 She looked over at her wine.
 "They might be less suspicious if we took a sip?"

 She reached for the glass, nonchalantly sipped at it.
 Realized how thirsty she was and how good the wine smelled and forced herself to put the glass down.